angular/angular/aio/content/guide/angular-compiler-options.md

 When `true`, the compiler does not check the TypeScript version and does not report an error when an unsupported version of TypeScript is used.
 Not recommended, as unsupported versions of TypeScript might have undefined behavior.
 Default is false.

+### `enableIvy`

+Enables the [Ivy](guide/ivy) compilation and rendering pipeline.
+Default is `true`, as of version 9.
+In version 9, you can [opt out of Ivy](guide/ivy#opting-out-of-angular-ivy) to continue using the previous compiler, View Engine.

+For library projects generated with the CLI, the `prod` configuration default is false in version 9.

 ### `enableResourceInlining`

 When true, replaces the `templateUrl` and `styleUrls` property in all `@Component` decorators with inlined contents in `template` and `styles` properties.

 When enabled, the `.js` output of `ngc` does not include any lazy-loaded template or style URLs.

+For library projects generated with the CLI, the dev configuration default is true.

 {@a enablelegacytemplate}